uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Properly structured, they can also invite people to explore their own world views, values, beliefs, and attitudes that may be barriers to healing, justice, and reconciliation.

 Even prior to the establishment of the TRC, a growing body of work, including Survivors’ memoirs and works of fiction by well-known Indigenous authors, as well as films and plays, have brought the residential school history and legacy to a wider Canadian public, enabling them to learn about the schools through the eyes of Survivors.
-This body of work includes memoirs such as Isabelle Knockwood’s Out of the Depths: The Experiences of Mi’kmaw Children at the Indian Residential School at Shubenacadie, Nova Scotia (1992), to the more recent works of Agnes Grant’s Finding My Talk: How Fourteen Native Women Reclaimed Their Lives after Residential School (2004); Alice Blondin’s My Heart Shook Like a Drum: What I Learned at the Indian Mission Schools, Northwest Territories (2009); Theodore Fontaine’s Broken Circle: The Dark Legacy of Indian Residential Schools: A Memoir (2010); Bev Sellars’s They Called Me Number One: Secrets and Survival at an Indian Residential School (2013); and Edmund Metatawabin and Alexandra Shimo’s Up Ghost River: A Chief’s Journey through the Turbulent Waters of Native History (2014).
+This body of work includes memoirs such as Isabelle Knockwood’s _Out of the Depths: The Experiences of Mi’kmaw Children at the Indian Residential School at Shubenacadie, Nova Scotia_ (1992), to the more recent works of Agnes Grant’s _Finding My Talk: How Fourteen Native Women Reclaimed Their Lives after Residential School_ (2004); Alice Blondin’s _My Heart Shook Like a Drum: What I Learned at the Indian Mission Schools, Northwest Territories_ (2009); Theodore Fontaine’s _Broken Circle: The Dark Legacy of Indian Residential Schools: A Memoir_ (2010); Bev Sellars’s _They Called Me Number One: Secrets and Survival at an Indian Residential School_ (2013); and Edmund Metatawabin and Alexandra Shimo’s _Up Ghost River: A Chief’s Journey through the Turbulent Waters of Native History_ (2014).

-Works of fiction (sometimes drawn from the author’s own life experiences), such as Tomson Highway’s Kiss of the Fur Queen (1998), Robert Alexie’s Porcupines and China Dolls (2009), or Richard Wagamese’s Indian Horse (2012), tell stories about abuse, neglect, and loss that are also stories of healing, redemption, and hope.
+Works of fiction (sometimes drawn from the author’s own life experiences), such as Tomson Highway’s _Kiss of the Fur Queen_ (1998), Robert Alexie’s _Porcupines and China Dolls_ (2009), or Richard Wagamese’s _Indian Horse_ (2012), tell stories about abuse, neglect, and loss that are also stories of healing, redemption, and hope.
-In 2012, the Aboriginal
+In 2012, the Aboriginal<!--x-->
-Healing Foundation published Speaking My Truth: Reflections on Reconciliation and Residential Schools, and invited book clubs across the country to read and discuss the book.
+Healing Foundation published _Speaking My Truth: Reflections on Reconciliation and Residential Schools_, and invited book clubs across the country to read and discuss the book.
-Documentary films such as Where the Spirit Lives (1989), Kuper Island: Return to the Healing Circle (1997), and Muffins for Granny (2008), as well as docu-dramas such as We Were Children (2012), all serve to educate Canadians and the wider world about the residential school experience, using the power of sound and images.
+Documentary films such as _Where the Spirit Lives_ (1989), _Kuper Island: Return to the Healing Circle_ (1997), and _Muffins for Granny_ (2008), as well as docu-dramas such as _We Were Children_ (2012), all serve to educate Canadians and the wider world about the residential school experience, using the power of sound and images.
-Intergenerational Survivor Georgina Lightning was the first Indigenous woman in North America to direct a full-length feature film, Older Than America (2008).
+Intergenerational Survivor Georgina Lightning was the first Indigenous woman in North America to direct a full-length feature film, _Older Than America_ (2008).
-Kevin Loring’s stage play, Where the Blood Mixes, won the Governor General’s award for literary drama in 2009.
+Kevin Loring’s stage play, _Where the Blood Mixes_, won the Governor General’s award for literary drama in 2009.
 It combines drama and humour to tell the stories of three Survivors living in the aftermath of their residential school experiences.

 Art can be powerful and provocative.